 Safeguard Workers from Falling Hazards

 Here are some numbers which employers must be remembered to ensure compliance with the OSHA excavation standard and to protect the safety and health of their employees.

 |Distance||Adopt these Best Practices as Recommended by OSHA|

 |To safeguard workers from hazards of falling excavated soil, materials, tools, or equipment inside the excavation or trench, keep these at least 2 feet from the edge.|

-Also note, when an excavation or trench reaches the depth of 4 feet and more, test the atmosphere for low oxygen levels, poisonous gases, toxic fumes before worker entry when it is reasonably expected by a competent person.
+Also note, when an excavation or trench reaches a depth of 4 feet and more, test the atmosphere for low oxygen levels, poisonous gases, and toxic fumes before worker entry when it is reasonably expected by a competent person.

 Also note, if the excavation is made entirely in stable rock there is no need for a protective system.